 Chinese Internet and Smartphone Users Outnumber American Users

 In China, a country with a population of 1.3 billion, 47.9% of the people use the Internet.
 That is about 649 million people.
 (In comparison, the number of American Internet users is just about 280 million.)
-Out of that number, according to Reuters, 86% of them use phones to access the Internet.
+Out of that number, 86% of them use phones to access the Internet.

 Clearly, if you want to do business in China, you have to master mobile.
 Over 39% of Internet usage in China takes place on mobile devices.
 That includes shopping.
 In the third quarter of 2014 Chinese used mobile devices to spend more than $37.95 billion.